BurdetteLamar/AboutRuby/std-lib/OpenStruct/template.md

 >An OpenStruct is a data structure, similar to a Hash, that allows the definition of arbitrary attributes with their accompanying values.

-It's much like a Struct, but with more bells and whistles: you can, for example, add and delete attributes.
+It's much like a <code>Struct</code>, but with more bells and whistles: you can, for example, add and delete attributes.

 To demonstrate, I'll use Ruby and the Ruby Interactive Shell, <code>irb</code>, beginning with their versions: